wds4/pretty-good/README.md

 The latest releases will be made available [here](https://github.com/wds4/pretty-good/releases).

-### MacOS

-For Apple Silicon macs (released from late 2020 to now), download and install PrettyGood-[version]-arm64.dmg, e.g. PrettyGood-0.1.1-alpha-arm64.dmg.

-For intel macs (between 2005 and 2021), download and install PrettyGood-[version].dmg, e.g. PrettyGood-0.1.1-alpha.dmg.

-Your mac will probably complain that the downloaded files are from an unidentified developer; instructions on how to address that problem are [here](https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html).

-### Linux

-Download and open PrettyGood-[version].AppImage, e.g. PrettyGood-0.1.1-alpha.AppImage.
-(You will have to make the AppImage executable, as described [here](https://docs.appimage.org/introduction/quickstart.html).)

-### Windows

-Coming soon.

 ## Download and install Pretty Good in development

 If you're a developer and/or comfortable with the command line, first check to made sure you have node and node package manager installed on your machine.
 If you're not sure, use commands: `node --version` and `npm --version` to check, and install them if necessary.